romaadereyko/projects/README.md

 + jenkins.zfcasino.by - Remote_Host's_IP
 + dev.zfcasino.by - Remote_Host's_IP

-You can change domain names in Nginx settings later.
+It can be changed in Nginx settings later.

 ---